Free Resources for Teaching Study Skills

 All content teachers have the responsibility to teach these essential learning skills.
 Mastering study skills will help your students “work smarter, not harder.”
 If students learn these skills, they will spend less time, but accomplish more during homework and study time.
 Students will memorize better and forget less.
 Their test study will be more productive and students will achieve better grades.
 Reading comprehension, speed, and retention will improve.
 Writing will more coherent and essays will be easier to plan and complete.

 Following are articles, free resources (including reading assessments), and teaching tips regarding how to teach the essential study skills from the Pennington Publishing Blog.
 Bookmark and visit us often.
-Oh, and don’t forget to copy down the 10% discount code found only on this blog to purchase the quality curricula and resources offered by Pennington Publishing.
+Also, check out the quality instructional programs and resources offered by Pennington Publishing.

 Essential Study Skills